k-steez/CauseHive-monolithic/backend/services/user_service/README.md

 4. User can access protected endpoints using Bearer token
 5. Tokens can be refreshed or blacklisted on logout

-### Social Login Flow
-1. User initiates Google OAuth via `POST /user/api/auth/google/`
-2. System redirects to Google for authentication
-3. Google returns user information
-4. System creates or updates user account
-5. JWT tokens are issued for authenticated session

-### Password Reset Flow
+### Withdrawal Address Setup Flow
-1. User requests password reset via `POST /user/api/auth/password-reset/`
+1. User fetches available banks/providers via API endpoints
-2. System validates email and rate limiting
-3. Reset email is sent with secure token
-4. User clicks link and submits new password
-5. Password is updated and user can log in
+2. User configures withdrawal address in profile
+3. System validates bank account or mobile money details
+4. Withdrawal address is stored in JSON format
+5. Address is available for withdrawal processing

 ## ⚙️ Configuration